 Along with the ballot you will receive instructions for signing and returning the ballot.

-If you return your ballot by mail, the ballot must be postmarked on or before Election Day and received within three days of the Election to be considered timely.
+If you return your ballot by mail, the ballot must be postmarked on or before Election Day.

 Vote by Mail ballots are mailed to military personnel and citizens living outside the U.S. 45 to 60 days before Election Day.